wallee-payment/android-sdk-demo-app/README.md

 A transaction holds information about the customer and the line items and tracks charge attempts and the payment state.

-The [portal package](https://github.com/wallee-payment/android-sdk-demo-app/blob/da518223488e36f3e1e84c27f7e2c03cedfc68fd/app/src/main/java/com/wallee/samples/apps/shop/portal) contains the data model for the Transaction.
+The [data/portal package](https://github.com/wallee-payment/android-sdk-demo-app/blob/79742ad38d47738631c04add4d10cdeeb924405b/app/src/main/java/com/wallee/samples/apps/shop/data/portal) contains the data model for the Transaction.

 ### Transaction Object
 An simple example of the transaction object is: